putnam/binmerge/README.md

     INDEX 01 38:52:66
 ```

-If you want to return to the split bin format you can instead pass a merged cue file with the --split parameter.
+`binmerge` also supports reversing the process if you deleted the original files to save space.
+If you want to return to the split bin format you can instead pass a merged cue file with the `--split` parameter.
+However, for systems that have metadata tags (Dreamcast), these tags are currently not preserved by binmerge and will be missing.
+Complete cuesheet packs are available to download on Redump's site.

-This is useful for example to verify PSX split bin files against the Redump project's PSX DAT file.

-Users of MAME's chdman tool may also find this option useful as chdman returns the merged cue format when decompressing.

 Have fun!